IntelPython/numba-dpex/docs/CoreFeatures.rst

 Automatic offload of NumPy expressions
 ======================================

-A key distinction between ``numba-dppy`` and other the GPU backends in Numba is the ability to automatically offload specific data-parallel sections of a Numba ``jit`` function.
+A key distinction between ``numba-dpex`` and other the GPU backends in Numba is the ability to automatically offload specific data-parallel sections of a Numba ``jit`` function.